 What Type of Info is collected?

-The majority of firms that use behavioral targeting could care less about your name, address and phone number.
-For sales purposes, what advertisers really want to uncover are the types of websites you visit, how long you spend online, and the phrases you pump into search engines.
+The majority of firms that use behavioral targeting could not care less about your name, address, and phone number.
+What advertisers really want to uncover are the types of websites you visit, how long you spend online, and the phrases you pump into search engines.

 Is Behavioral Targeting a Form of Unsolicited Marketing?

 Profiling advocates argue: “It’s better for everyone when consumers are fed product and service ads that are of genuine interest to them.”

 Detractors, on the other hand, contend that users aren’t always aware they’re being tracked, making behavioral targeting an invasive form of unsolicited marketing.